Sign in →

 -Regulation of neuropeptide and peptide hormone processing through modulation of prohormone convertase activity

-Carcinoid tumors in particular almost always secrete CGA along with a variety of specific modified amines, chiefly serotonin (5-hydroxytryptamine) and peptides.(1-4) Carcinoid tumors are subdivided into foregut carcinoids, arising from respiratory tract, stomach, pancreas or duodenum (approximately 15% of cases); midgut carcinoids, occurring within jejunum, ileum, or appendix (approximately 70% of cases); and hindgut carcinoids, which are found in the colon or rectum (approximately 15% of cases).
-Carcinoids display a spectrum of aggressiveness with no clear distinguishing line between benign and malignant.
-In advanced tumors, morbidity and mortality relate as much, or more, to the biogenic amines and peptide hormones secreted, as to local and distant spread.
-The symptoms of this carcinoid syndrome consist of flushing, diarrhea, right-sided valvular heart lesions, and bronchoconstriction.
-Serum CGA and urine 5-hydroxyindolacetic acid (5-HIAA) are considered the most useful biochemical markers and are first-line tests in disease surveillance of most patients with carcinoid tumors.(2-4) Serum CGA measurements are used in conjunction with, or alternative to, measurements of serum or whole blood serotonin, urine serotonin and 5-HIAA, and imaging studies.
-This includes the differential diagnosis of isolated symptoms suggestive of carcinoid syndrome, in particular flushing.
+Carcinoid tumors in particular almost always secrete CgA along with a variety of specific modified amines, chiefly serotonin (5-hydroxytryptamine) and peptides.(1-4) Carcinoid tumors are subdivided into foregut carcinoids, arising from respiratory tract, stomach, pancreas or duodenum (approximately 15% of cases); midgut carcinoids, occurring within jejunum, ileum, or appendix (approximately 70% of cases); and hindgut carcinoids, which are found in the colon or rectum (approximately 15% of cases).
+Serum CgA and urine 5-hydroxyindolacetic acid (5-HIAA) are considered the most useful biochemical markers and are first-line tests in disease surveillance of most patients with carcinoid tumors.(2-4) Serum CgA measurements have been used in conjunction with, or alternative to, measurements of serum or whole blood serotonin, urine serotonin and 5-HIAA, and imaging studies in the differential diagnosis of isolated symptoms suggestive of carcinoid syndrome, in particular, flushing.

-Finally, a number of tumors that are not derived from classical endocrine or neuroendocrine tissues, but contain cells with partial neuroendocrine differentiation, such as small-cell carcinoma of the lung or prostate carcinoma, may also display elevated CGA levels.
-The role of CGA measurement is not well defined in these tumors, with the possible exception of prognostic information in advanced prostate cancer.(5)
+A number of tumors that are not derived from classical endocrine or neuroendocrine tissues but contain cells with partial neuroendocrine differentiation, such as small-cell carcinoma of the lung or prostate carcinoma, may also display elevated CgA levels.
+However, the role of CgA measurement is not well defined in these tumors.

 Interpretation